 My mom has taught me a lot of things about making a home festive and welcoming for the holidays.
 One of the most important lessons is that it can be done on a budget!
 Y’all have probably already heard me mention my frugal ways in previous posts and I am going to back up all that talk today by demonstrating three ways to make a beautiful tablescape without spending a lot.
-I find that Thanksgiving décor is usually more earth-toned whereas Christmas décor segues into the sparkle and metallic colors of New Year’s because who has time to completely revamp their home in those few days between the two??
+I find that Thanksgiving decor is usually more earth-toned whereas Christmas decor segues into the sparkle and metallic colors of New Year’s because who has time to completely revamp their home in those few days between the two??
 Not me!
+Hopefully, this budget holiday table styling guide serves as inspo for your decor.
 The example tablescapes below showcase a bit of it all–earth tones, sparkle, and traditional Christmas colors.

 Wooden Pedestal: Marshalls, similar | Recycled Glass Cups: Marshalls, similar | Straws (sold out): similar, similar | Placemat (sold out): similar | Candles: Bath and Body Works | Candle Holders (old): similar | Mini Trees (old): similar | Pitcher: Amazon

 The copper tones, burlap, fresh fruit, and recycled glass cups are the highlights of this rustic tablescape.
 Another lesson from my mom is to keep decor fresh year round.
 She usually had autumn apples and winter citrus in the middle of our tables growing up.
 We have an overflowing grapefruit tree in the backyard now, so I opted to use lots of them in this rustic tablescape.
 You can also use gourds, fresh herbs, etc. (In an upcoming post, I’ll share how to make an impressive fruit centerpiece that functions as an appetizer and décor piece in one!)
 The pieces to create this setup came out to under $50.